Public Interest Opportunities

 The responsibility set forth in this Rule is not intended to be enforced through disciplinary process.

 Students are doing so many wonderful things and we want to hear about it!
 We also recognize outstanding service at our annual pro bono reception honoring volunteers, host organizations, and community partners.
 In order to participate, volunteer hours must be reported in Symplicity.
-The time frame for qualifying hours is June 1 through May 31 of the following year.
+Beginning with the 2019-2020 academic year, the time frame for qualifying hours is August 1 through July 31 of the following year.

 We understand that many students are not in a position to devote large amounts of time without financial assistance.
 To improve opportunities for our students, we award a limited number of stipends through the Dean’s Summer Pro Bono and Public Interest Law Fellowship Program.